-An Irish ghost story for Halloween - the tragic tale of the young bride who haunts Charles Fort in County Cork
+An Irish ghost story for Halloween - the tragic tale of the young bride who haunts Charles Fort in County Cork.

 In the south west of Ireland, the medieval fishing port of Kinsale stands at the mouth of the River Bandon in County Cork.
-With a rich and varied history, this quaint tourist village with its labyrinth of narrow streets is set firmly between the hills and shoreline, little having changed in centuries.
+With a rich and varied history, this quaint tourist village with its labyrinth of narrow streets is set firmly between the hills and shoreline, little had changed in centuries.

 Built in the late 17th century, Charles Fort in the Summer Cove part of Kinsale was designed as a star fortification by the Surveyor General of Ireland so as to maximize defense against cannon attacks from the water or land.
 This stronghold was witness to many historical events and battles from the Williamite War of 1689/91 to the War of Independence, all taking place in its shadow.